cmp-202/ssh2shell/README.md

 When running commands there are cases that you might need to respond to specific prompt that results from the command being run.
 The command response check method is the same as in the example for the host.onCommandComplete event handler but in this case we use it in the host.onCommandProcessing event handler.
-The stream object is available in onCommandProcessing to the prompt directly using strea.write("y\n"), note "\n" might be required to comlete the response.
+The stream object is available in onCommandProcessing to the prompt directly using strea.write("y\n"), note "\n" might be required to complete the response.

 Host definition that replaces the default handler and runs only for the current host connection